saumyaparmar/ThreadLaunch/README.md

 # ThreadLaunch

 In this project there are 10 different ways with which you can start or launch a thread.
+This project gives you a simple understanding of how to start or launch any thread.

 1. Any function without arguments
 2. Any function with arguments